Pfizer Company’s Financial Statement Evaluation

 Cash Ratio

-Cash + Cash equivalents+ Marketable Securities = 28,012.00 = 25,969.00
+Cash + Cash equivalents+ Marketable Securities=28,012.00=25,969.00

 Current Liabilities 28,609.00 37,225.00

 The amount is only 0.98 times the company’s current liabilities.
 The higher liabilities amount is $28,609.
 The financial statement ratio shows the company does not have enough current assets available to pay Pfizer’s currently maturing current liabilities during the year.
 For the year 2009, the above financial statement analysis shows the company’s $25,969 cash amount is composed of current assets consisting of cash, cash equivalents, and marketable securities.
 The cash ratio is only 0.70 times the company’s current liabilities amounting to $37,225.
 The financial statement ratio indicates the company does not have enough current assets available for the payment of the company’s currently maturing current liabilities.
-Comparing the two accounting periods’ audited financial statements, the 0.08 2010 cash ratio shows a better financial statement liquidity performance compared to Pfizer Company’s lower 2009 cash ratio of only 0.70 cash ratio3.
+Comparing the two accounting periods’ audited financial statements, the 0.08 2010 cash ratio shows a better financial statement liquidity performance compared to Pfizer Company’s lower 2009 cash ratio of only 0.70 cash ratio.

 2010 2009